tombenke/easer/README.md

 The main goal with the implementation of `easer` is to have a general purpose, cloud ready server that connects client applications with backend services using configuration only, but no infrastructure coding is required.

-The clients want to access to the backend services through standard synchronous REST APIs, and/or asynchronous websocket channels.
-Easer makes this possible, and needs only some configuration parameter and a standard description of the REST API.
+The clients want to access to the backend services through standard synchronous REST APIs, and/or asynchronous websocket channels. `easer` makes this possible, and it needs only some configuration parameter and a standard description of the REST API.

-Easer is a generic web server built on top of [express](https://expressjs.com/), that has pre-built middlewares and components to deliver the following features:
+`easer` is a generic web server built on top of [express](https://expressjs.com/), that has pre-built middlewares and components to deliver the following features:

 - Acts as static web content server.
-- Provides REST API that is described by swagger/OpenApi descriptors.
+- Provides REST API that is described by [Swagger/OpenApi](https://swagger.io/resources/open-api/) descriptors.
-- Accomplish messaging gateway functionality that maps the REST API calls to synchronous [NATS](https://nats.io/) calls towards service implementations, that can be implemented in different programming languages.
+- Accomplishes messaging gateway functionality that maps the REST API calls to synchronous [NATS](https://nats.io/) calls towards service implementations, that can be implemented in different programming languages.
 - Connects the frontend applications to backing services and pipelines via asynchronous topic-like messaging channels using websocket and [NATS](https://nats.io/).
 - Implements internal features required for graceful shutdown, logging, monitoring, etc.